 This was still difficult because, it takes some time to find someone you desire to have sex with regularly all summer long after not being involved with anyone for the entire year.
 A game of Tinder swiping, random hook-ups, and dating uninterestedly so you don’t seem too hoe-ish cause all you’re really looking for is sex is like shopping for the perfect pair of shoes for a party you’d rather not attend; cause I love shoes like I love sex.

 Excuse me while I toot my own horn, but I am a great lover (with lots of valuable experience) who absolutely loves sex in its many facilities.
 Sex for me is like the study of the person with whom I am engaged.

 But I digress.

-As my children grow older, I am more open with them about my sexuality as a single mother.
-Do I sit around having conversations with them about myself as a sexual being?
-In fact, I certainly do.
-Mostly with my nine and a half year old prepubescent daughter.
-I need my children to understand that having a partner does not validate or invalidate your sexual desires as a human person.
+Age appropriate and mostly with my nine year old prepubescent daughter.
+I want my children to understand that having a partner does not validate or invalidate your sexual desires as a human person.

-I’ve learned through the ascension of my own mother that understanding your mother (and other persons) as a human being is more important than understanding or following the rules of society.
+I’ve learned through the ascension of my own mother that understanding your mother (and other persons) as a human being is more necessary than understanding or following the rules of society.

 I think not.

 Sex With Friends Can (and does) Work